 This salamander dehydrates more readily than other lungless salamanders and so generally is found close to streams.
 This species is associated with moderately to fast-flowing rocky streams, which may be tiny creeks or actual rivers, in deciduous or mixed forests.
 During the day, the northern two-lined salamanders can be found under nearby rocks.
 It spends the winter buried in the stream bed or tucked away in sheltered rocky or gravelly areas.

 View an interactive map of the known ranges of northern two-lined salamanders.

-The northern two-lined salamander breeds in the fall or spring, but the female lays up to 200 eggs in the spring, generally on the underside of submerged rocks.
+The northern two-lined salamander breeds in the fall or spring, but the female lays 20 to 50 eggs in the spring, generally on the underside of submerged rocks.
 The female often stays with the eggs until they hatch in one to two months.
-The larvae are approximately one centimetre in length when they hatch and take up to three years to transform into an adult salamander.
-By then they will be roughly four centimetres long, and they usually reach maturity by the next spring.
+The larvae take up to three years before transforming into an adult salamander, by which time they will have reached five to seven centimetres in length.
+They usually reach maturity two years after metamorphosis.